Registrations Closed

 Pooja Sagar

 Pooja Sagar is a social science research scholar working in the area of history and cultures of medicine and health in India.
 She looks at the intersections of knowledge systems through the lived experiences of ordinary people using oral history methods and archival studies.
-She has wide experience of teaching academic writing practices, and critical and analytical thinking routines at both undergraduate and graduate levels with eminent institutions of learning.
+She has wide experience of teaching academic writing practices, and critical and analytical thinking routines at both undergraduate and graduate levels with leading institutions of learning.
 She is an alumnus of the Center for Study of Culture and Society, Bengaluru with over 15 years of work experience in research and teaching.

 Programme Structure